About VPN Gateway

-ExpressRoute (dedicated private connection)
+ExpressRoute (private connection)

-Microsoft Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a dedicated private connection facilitated by a connectivity provider.
+Microsoft Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
 With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, Office 365, and CRM Online.
 Connectivity can be from an any-to-any (IP VPN) network, a point-to-point Ethernet network, or a virtual cross-connection through a connectivity provider at a co-location facility.

 ExpressRoute connections do not go over the public Internet.
 This allows ExpressRoute connections to offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.

 An ExpressRoute connection does not use a VPN gateway, although it does use a virtual network gateway as part of its required configuration.
 In an ExpressRoute connection, the virtual network gateway is configured with the gateway type 'ExpressRoute', rather than 'Vpn'.
 For more information about ExpressRoute, see the ExpressRoute technical overview.

 Site-to-Site and ExpressRoute coexisting connections